Our Student Wellbeing Program

 Leadership skills are one of the most important elements of success.

 At Kilvington, we prepare students for the challenges of leadership.
-There are four major leadership positions at Kilvington: Captain, Vice Captain, Social Services Captain and Student Representative Council (SRC) Captain.
+There are four major leadership positions at Kilvington: two School Co-Captains and two School Co-Vice Captains.
 It is the role of these Leaders to publicly represent our School, organise activities, and provide inspiring leadership to other students.

 Children undergo three significant transitions during their school life: